xiwu5/project-file-structure/README.md

 After re-organizing the files, it will also be necessary to update the imports in the program (.py) files so the tests may run successfully.

+Start by cloning the repo, then add the desired subdirectories and move the relevant files into the newly created subdirectories.

 To check if the tests are running as expected, run the following command:

 ```